About the studyprogram

 The course introduces the programming language Java.
 The lectures provide additional background and information that are helpful for the practical exercises.

-To the official course description →
+To the official course description →Current modules in semester

-Wintersemester 2024/2025 (version from 21.11.2024)
+Wintersemester 2024/2025 (version from 21.12.2024)

 Here you can find all modules and categories offered in this semester.
 Use our Timetable Creator → to create your individual timetable.
 If you have questions about the module selection, please contact the FSR or the academic advisor.